NihalMishra01/21-Days-SQL-Challenge/README.md

 - MIN() and MAX() work with numbers, dates, and text
 - ROUND() controls decimal precision for cleaner results
 - GROUP BY categorizes data before aggregation
-- Multiple aggregate functions can be used in a single query
+- Multiple aggregate functions can be used in one query

-- WHERE filters before aggregation, HAVING filters after
+#### 📸 Code Snippet

 -- Daily Challenge Question
 -- Average satisfaction score for each service